phenom64/DocSurf/README.md

   Leveraging the power of Qt and KDE Frameworks for native performance and deep integration.

 - **Cover Flow-inspired file browsing** *(WIP)*
-  A visually immersive file preview mode reminiscent of classic skeuomorphic UI design.
+  A visually immersive file preview mode with a reflective dimensional carousel of icons.

 - **Custom “About Document Surfer” Window**
   Unique branding and about page tailored for SynOS.